 2. Find creative ways to reuse resources

 Every material or resource has embodied energy that was needed to create it.
-Some materials such as pots or landscaping supplies have a greater environmental impact than others, so please do your research!
+Some materials such as pots or landscaping supplies have a greater environmental impact than others, so please research!
 This comparison chart for choosing pots is a good place to start.

 Use renewable local resources where you can or plant your own. e.g. bamboo.
 Consider recycling and repurposing household items to use in your garden, instead of always buying new.
 Try to give old things new life outdoors.